federgraph/RiggVar-RG38/README.md

 ```

-This is a Delphi FMX project which can be built with IDE Rio 10.3.3.
+This is a Delphi FMX project which can be built with IDE Rio 10.3.3 CE.

 While it is technically a Delphi cross platform project, it is intended for Windows only.